merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## Timeshift for System Snapshots

 **Purpose:** Install and configure Timeshift to create and manage system snapshots, providing an easy way to restore your system to a previous working state.
+For detailed information, refer to the [ArchWiki on Timeshift](https://wiki.archlinux.org/title/Timeshift) and the [Timeshift GitHub repository](https://github.com/teejee2008/timeshift).

 **Prerequisites:**
 - After first boot (not in chroot)